 The collection includes more than 24 miles of oceanic sediment cores and tens of thousands of marine rock specimens that provide scientists an archive of Earth’s history, including changes in climate, biology, volcanic and seismic activity, meteorite interactions and more.
 In 2017, the university was awarded stewardship of the cores of the Antarctic Marine Geology Research Facility, which had been housed at Florida State University, by the National Science Foundation.
 The Florida State collection was transferred to Oregon State via 14 50-foot refrigerated semi-trucks over the summer of 2018.

-The Oregon State University Marine and Geology Repository (OSU-MGR) is an NSF funded repository that hosts the OSU Marine Geology and Geophysics collection and the Antarctic Core Collection.
-The facility is 33,000 ft2 and includes 10,900 ft² of refrigerated core storage, 11,600 ft² of dry rock storage and a 550 ft² walk-in freezer.
-The facility is well equipped to run major sampling parties, research programs, and educational endeavors.
+The OSU-MGR is a National Science Foundation (NSF) funded repository that hosts the OSU Marine Geology and Geophysics collection and the Antarctic Core Collection.
+OSU moved its existing collection from storage on campus to the new 33,000 ft² facility that includes 10,900 ft² of refrigerated core storage, 11,600 ft² of dry rock storage and a 550 ft² walk-in freezer.
+The facility is well-equipped to run major sampling parties, research programs, and educational endeavors.
 Laboratory space is available for analytical activities including scanning tracks for physical properties and elemental analyses.

 Outreach is an important part of what we do at the OSU-MGR.
 Our collections cover time periods ranging from sediment deposited on the ocean floor in the last few years to sediments that are millions of years old, giving students the opportunity to learn about ocean processes occurring in different places and over multiple time scales.
 Please see our education and outreach pages for information about in-person and virtual tours as well as videos and activities to learn more about cores and coring.

 In the News

 OSU-MGR in the news!
 Read on in this Nature article to learn more about how polar researchers adapted their projects as a result of the pandemic.